141st (5th London) Brigade: First World War order of battle

 After the Armistice, 47th Division was engaged in railway repair and then settled down around Béthune to await demobilisation.
 This began in January, and the last troops left France on 10 May 1919.
 The brigade was demobilised at Felixstowe in May–June 1919.

 Interwar years

 47th Division and its subformations began to reform in the redesignated Territorial Army in 1920.
 141 Bde was reformed with its original battalions, and with brigade HQ at the Duke of York's Headquarters.

 In the 1930s, reorganisation of the TA saw the brigade's units being retasked (the 19th and 20th Bns became searchlight regiments in 1935) and posted away.
 The brigade was disbanded in 1936.

-The rapid expansion of the TA after the Munich Crisis saw 5th London Brigade reformed with Second Line TA battalions, to provide a duplicate of 2nd London Infantry Brigade.
+The rapid expansion of the TA after the Munich Crisis saw 5th London Brigade re-formed with Second Line TA battalions, to provide a duplicate of 2nd London Infantry Brigade.
 5th London Brigade resumed its number as 141 (London) Brigade on 21 November 1940.